Is It Real or Just a Fluke? What Statistical Significance Means in Marketing.

 Think of it like this: If you flip a coin 10 times and get 8 heads, that might seem a bit unusual, but it’s not necessarily evidence that your coin is rigged.
 However, if you flip it 1,000 times and get 800 heads, something fishy is definitely going on with that coin.

 1. Sample size matters – a lot.
 Ten conversions vs. eight conversions tells you almost nothing.
-1,000 vs. 800 tells you something.
-The bigger your sample, the more you can trust the results.
+1,000 vs. 800 from a well‑defined audience gives you a result you can actually act on in your roadmap.

 3. Practical significance matters too.
-A statistically significant 0.1% improvement in click-through rate might not be worth implementing if it requires substantial resources.
+A statistically significant 0.1% improvement in click-through rate may not warrant a complex implementation, while a slightly less “perfect” result that unlocks meaningful revenue or experience gains might.

 The Power of Statistical Discipline